thim81/openapi-format/readme.md

 $ openapi-format openapi.json -o openapi-formatted.json
 ```

--Format a OpenAPI JSON document with the default sorting and saves it as a new YAML file
+- Format a OpenAPI JSON document with the default sorting and saves it as a new YAML file

 ```shell
 $ openapi-format openapi.json -o openapi.yaml